milvus-io/milvus/CODE_REVIEW.md

 - Remember to praise when the code quality exceeds your expectation.

-- It isn't necessarily wrong if the coder's solution is different than yours.
+- It isn't necessarily wrong if the coder's solution is different with yours.

 - Community is not only about the product, it is about person.
 Help others to improve whenever possible.